Islim12/BottomNavHW/README.md

 # BottomNavHW
-005-BottomNavHW: In this project, it is aimed using bottom navigation bar and data transition page to page.
+005-BottomNavHW: In this project, it is aimed using bottom navigation bar and data transition.

 (➕✖️)This project includes:
 -	LayoutInflater for creating Layout object and using it with inflater() method to create “design” constant variable which I used it for telling what to do to the Fragment when opening related Fragment.